What do we mean?

 When the Re:View (Panopto) block is first added to Moodle it will ask to be ‘provisioned’.
 With a simple click this creates the mirrored folder in Moodle that allows videos to be accessed from within the block, under the Supplementary Recordings heading.
 The other links will take you directly to the Re:View website home page.

 Videos stored in Re:View are visible to people based on the permission levels which are set at folder and video level.
 Using the Moodle-linked folder ensures that permissions are inherited from Moodle.
-(Teacher and Non-editing Teacher roles can edit/view and Student role can view).
+(Teacher can edit/view and Student role can view).
 Sometimes though you may want to share a video with another individual or cohort.
 You can do this by inviting an individual or cohort to have access.
 So if you create a video for one cohort and want to share with another cohort, you can.

 You may not want last year’s recordings visible to this year’s cohort but because we re-use Moodle courses each year this is exactly what happens unless you do a spot of housekeeping.
 This process is explained fully in our support pages, as you may find yourself in a number of different scenarios, requiring slightly different archiving approaches.